 If you have a personal auto policy and pay for collision and comprehensive coverages, then you can also confidently decline the CDW coverage.

-If you don’t have a personal auto policy but you have a credit card that offers car rental insurance as a benefit: It’s pretty likely your credit card provides CDW.
+If you don’t have a personal auto policy but you have a credit card with car rental insurance as a benefit: It’s pretty likely your credit card provides CDW.
 Double check to make sure and also check the coverage limit.
 All ok?
 You can use your card and decline CDW coverage.

 If neither of these applies to you, then you should definitely opt for CDW insurance.
 The alternative is a bill that could be tens of thousands of dollars if you get in an accident.